 You can’t feed your dog in the morning one day and in the evening the next, as this leaves a long time between meals.
 Be regular!

-As you can see, there are certain areas of your pooch’s life that you should try to put into a routine for their benefit!
-So, carry out a little trial and error to determine what best suits their needs and preferences!
+As you can see, there are certain areas of your puppy’s life that you should try to put into a routine for their benefit!
+So, try a little trial and error to determine what best suits their needs and preferences!